-Recently, I have seen videos of people fishing from high dangerous rocks for bass and pollock.
+Recently, I have seen videos of people fishing from highly dangerous rocks for bass and pollock.
 This is great until you hook a big fish.
 Ultimately, you’re in trouble because you are surely not going to handline that bass up the rocks.
 Furthermore, with those powerful waves smashing against the rocks, you’re not going to climb down, are you?
 Even if you have all the safety gear, boots, life jacket etc. It’s just not worth the risk.
 Just use your brains and stay away from those rocks.

 Choose Metal lures for the Surf